frePPLe/frepple/doc/extension-modules/odoo-connector.rst

   * odoo.user: Odoo user for the connection

-  * odoo.password: Password for the connection
+  * | odoo.password: Password for the connection
+    | For improved security it is recommended to specify this password in the
+      setting ODOO_PASSWORDS in the djangosettings.py file rather then this parameter.

   * | odoo.language: Language for the connection.
     | If translated names of products, items, locations, etc they will be used.